You may also want to check out the rather wonderful Relax Gaming bingo product which powers just two sites in the UK:

 Not only do Tombola have their own bingo product available on desktop, Apple and Android apps, they also have their own unique instant win games in the Tombola Arcade which can be played with the same wallet and login as bingo.

-B-live is the bingo software of BingoCams and is available across all devices.
-This unique platform gives players the opportunity to join the bingo rooms via webcam (though many choose not to) for an enhanced community experience
+B-live was the bingo software of BingoCams and was available across all devices.
+This unique platform gave players the opportunity to join the bingo rooms via webcam (though many chose not to) for an enhanced community experience.
+It was finally retired in early 2023.

 Parlay are based in Burlington, Ontario and largely concentrate on developing social bingo games such as Bingo Lands, and real money bingo for the First Nations (indigenous peoples) who are the only ones allowed to run real money gaming sites for Canadian players on Canadian soil.